StergiosF/WorldWise/README.md

 [![Homepage Preview](/public/app_preview.png)](https://yourwebsite.netlify.app)

-WorldWise is a travel-tracking web application that allows users to log their journeys and view their visited places on an interactive map.
+WorldWise is a travel-tracking web application that allows users to log their journeys and view the places they visit on an interactive map.
 Users can explore detailed information about each city or country they’ve been to.

 ### Features